 In culinary terms, the definition of the word sweat means to cook something over low heat in a small amount of fat, usually in a covered pan or pot.
 The word sweating is often used to describe the way aromatic vegetables such as onions, carrots, and celery are cooked before adding other ingredients.

-The objective in sweating vegetables is to soften them and release the moisture in them, not to brown them.
+The objective of sweating vegetables is to soften them and release the moisture in them, not to brown them.
 This release of moisture is how the term sweat gets its name.

 Sweating is usually a preliminary step in preparing vegetables to add to a dish, ensuring they aren't still raw and they have the desired texture when a crunchy vegetable isn't wanted in the finished dish.